ntienvu/ICDM2017_FBO/README.md

 # Bayesian Optimization

 This package is supplement to the ICDM 2017 submission.
-Our paper entitled "Bayesian Optimization Approach for Weakly Known Search Space"
+Our paper entitled "Bayesian Optimization for Weakly Specified Search Space"

 We keep our identity as anonymous as possible.